Gibler11/just-tech-news/README.md

 THEN I am signed out of the site
 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+# Notes/Credits
+Used the module and repo for reference.
+Worked with a tutor.
+Worked in a group.

 # Links
 https://github.com/Gibler11/just-tech-news.git